gabrielFernandes-dev/PracticingNode/README.md

 ### **Description**

 This API was made exclusively for academic and portfolio exposure purposes.
-Here you'll be able to see and test basic CRUD operations in a `Users` context, plus authentication and authorization with the **JTW** lib, and finnaly, you'll be able to see a [Star Wars API](https://swapi.dev) integration.
+Here you'll be able to see and test basic CRUD operations in a `Users` context, plus authentication and authorization with the [**JTW**](https://www.npmjs.com/package/jsonwebtoken) lib, and finnaly, you'll be able to see a [Star Wars API](https://swapi.dev) integration (which depends on a login to have access to it).
 You'll be fully capable of requesting data about characters, starships and planets from the Star Wars Saga Univesrse.
-You can find some examples of how to do so on the [`requests.http`]('https://github.com/gabrielFernandes-dev/PraticingNodejs/requests.http') file.
+You can find some examples of how to do so on the [`requests.http`](https://github.com/gabrielFernandes-dev/PraticingNode/blob/master/requests.http) file.
+Thanks to the JWT library, on this API you'll be able to request a new token since your first access token expires in a gap of ***3 minutes*** after logging in (feel free to lower or increase it on your pc).
+For the database, I went for a ***PostgreSQL*** instance running on a ***Docker*** [container](https://www.docker.com/resources/what-container).
+I also wen't for a [ORM](https://en.wikipedia.org/wiki/Object%E2%80%93relational_mapping) instead of writing queries myself.
+In my case, I chose to use [Sequelize ORM](https://sequelize.org).

 <br/>
 <br/><br/>